ncmarsh/README_generator/created/README.md

 1. [Questions](#Questions)

 ## Usage
-Please be aware of your surroundings
+Be aware of your surroundings!

 ## Installation
 In order to use this project, please use the following command: